Japanese minister denies officials asked adviser to contact Toshiba shareholders | ExBulletin

 Japanese minister denies officials asked adviser to contact Toshiba shareholders

-TOKYO (Reuters) – Japan’s Commerce Ministry on Friday denied that its officials had ordered an adviser to contact Toshiba Corp shareholders as part of a plan to pressure them into supporting management during the a key vote on the composition of the board of directors.
+TOKYO (Reuters) – Japan’s Commerce Minister on Friday denied that his officials had asked an adviser to lean on foreign shareholders in Toshiba Corps to ensure management won a key vote on board members. administration last year.

-An explosive shareholder-ordered investigation released Thursday found that Toshiba management and the government had agreed to rely on foreign investors to comply with management’s wishes.
+The denials follow an explosive shareholder-ordered inquiry released Thursday that accused the government of colluding with Toshiba to pressure foreign investors to comply with management’s wishes.

-Among its findings, the investigators’ report states that the Commerce Department did in fact ask a government adviser, described as Mr. M, to negotiate with the Harvard University endowment fund to change his voting behavior.
+Among its findings, the investigators’ report states that Toshiba, working in unison with the Commerce Department, did in fact ask a government adviser, described as Mr. M, to negotiate with the Harvard University endowment fund for change their voting behavior.

 Ministry officials informed me that it is not true that a request was made to engage with individual investors, Commerce Minister Hiroshi Kajiyama said during a regular press briefing.